NathanKleekamp/bbp-website/content/blog/linked-list-part-two/index.md

 ### LinkedList.prototype.index

 Finding a node at a given index takes a little more work.
 We've made some optimizations to our linked list by keeping track of our `head` and `tail` nodes.
-Accessing each of those is an **O(1)** operation.
+Accessing each of those is an __O(1)__ operation.
 Since we are also tracking how many nodes our list has in the `count` property, we can easily tell if a provided index is out-of-bounds.
-That means the most expensive lookup, __O(n)__, will take place one before the `tail` node because we have to cycle through each node until we reach it.
+That means the most expensive lookup, __O(n)__, will be accessing the node just before the `tail` because we have to cycle through each node until we reach it.

 ```ts
 class LinkedList {